Eggshill/PFP-contract/README.md

 - ERC721A supported
 - Opensea proxy supported
 - contractURI for opensea supported
-- Audited (not for the lastest one)
+- Audited (not for the latest one)
 - Keep updating with new features